 Do Now: Write down what we can learn about you from your self-portrait you already created.

-that reveals something about their self and how they want to be
+Teaching Style: Brief discussion about the portraits and how to create onethat reveals something about their self and how they want to be seen.

 Closing: How are you telling something about your self in this portrait?
 How is it different from what you previously made?